 We are subject to the reporting requirements of the Exchange Act and the Sarbanes-Oxley Act.
-The Exchange Act requires that we file annual, quarterly and current reports with respect to our business and financial condition.
+The Exchange Act requires that we file annual, quarterly, and current reports with respect to our business and financial condition.
 The Sarbanes-Oxley Act requires, among other things, that we establish and maintain effective internal control over financial reporting.
 Now that we have ceased to be an "emerging growth company" an attestation report on internal control over financial reporting is required to be issued by our independent registered public accounting firm.
-As a result, we will incur increased legal, accounting and other expenses that we did not previously incur.
+As a result, we have incurred, and will continue to incur, increased legal, accounting, and other expenses.
 Our entire management team and many of our other employees will continue to devote substantial time to compliance and may not effectively or efficiently manage our transition into a public company.

 In addition, the need to establish the corporate infrastructure demanded of a public company may also divert management's attention from implementing our business strategy, which could prevent us from improving our business, results of operations and financial condition.
 We have made, and will continue to make, changes to our internal control over financial reporting, including IT controls, and procedures for financial reporting and accounting systems to meet our reporting obligations as a public company.
 However, the measures we take may not be sufficient to satisfy our obligations as a public company.
-If we do not continue to develop and implement the right processes and tools to manage our changing enterprise and maintain our culture, our ability to compete successfully and achieve our business objectives could be impaired, which could negatively impact our business, financial condition and results of operations.
+If we do not continue to develop and implement the right processes and tools to manage our changing enterprise and maintain our culture, our ability to compete successfully and achieve our business objectives could be impaired, which could negatively impact our business, financial condition, and results of operations.
 In addition, we cannot predict or estimate the amount of additional costs we may incur to comply with these requirements.
-We anticipate that these costs will materially increase our general and administrative expenses.

 These rules and regulations result in our incurring legal and financial compliance costs and will make some activities more time-consuming and costly.
 For example, we expect these rules and regulations to make it more difficult and more expensive for us to obtain director and officer liability insurance, and we may be required to accept reduced policy limits and coverage or incur substantially higher costs to obtain the same or similar coverage.
-As a result, it may be more difficult for us to attract and retain qualified people to serve on our board of directors, our board committees or as executive officers.
+As a result, it may be more difficult for us to attract and retain qualified people to serve on our board of directors, our board committees, or as executive officers.